Universal life insurance may be something you've heard about on TikTok or in the news lately, especially a type called index universal life insurance.

 Again, your cash value portion is invested, but in this case, in investments that are similar to mutual funds.
 You’ll be able to choose how much is invested in each and make assessments based on how the funds have performed over time.

-If you know you won’t monitor the policy to ensure you are paying the right amount over time, a universal policy likely isn’t for you.
+Our recommendation: If you know you won’t monitor the policy to ensure you are paying the right amount over time, a universal policy likely isn’t for you.
 A whole life policy would better suit your needs.

-However, if you really want to be able to make decisions about what happens to the investment portion of your policy, you may want the flexibility of a universal policy.
+Our recommendation: If you really want to be able to make decisions about what happens to the investment portion of your policy, you may want the flexibility of a universal policy.

 While these are two common types of life insurance, they are strikingly different in how they work and how much they cost.